thetaxi392/thetaxi392/README.md

 - 👋 Hi, I’m @thetaxi392!
-- 👀 I’m interested in learning all types of programming languages and web development techniques, but would like to start by becoming more than proficient in a couple.
+- 👀 I’m interested in learning all types of programming languages and web development techniques, but would like to start by becoming more than proficient in a couple rather than becoming simply familiar with all of them.
 I have been working in the writing sector and have taken a keen interest in documentation and technical writing.
 - My favorite language I'm learning about so far is JavaScript because I like making interactive websites.
-I also like working with Java Swing GUIs.
+I also like working with Java and SQL Databases.
-- 🌱 I’m currently learning HTML5, CSS, JavaScript, jQuery, Java, PHP, MySQL, and Adobe Creative Cloud.
+- 🌱 I’m honing my web development skills, but I also have interest in back-end languages.
+I have worked with HTML5, CSS, JavaScript, jQuery, Java, PHP, MySQL, and Adobe Creative Cloud, specifically Dreamweaver, XD and Photoshop.
 I completed a CS in Web Development at my local Community College in the fall of 2021.
 - 💞️ I’m looking to collaborate on any types of projects that can grow my skills and teach me new things in the IT world.
 - 📫 Reach me by email at joshuaabauer@outlook.com if you want to know more about me!

 <!---